AARP Membership 2026: $11/Year Holiday Deal — What the Discount Actually Covers

 AARP Membership — $11/Year with 5-Year Term

 AARP offers three term options.
-The Memorial Day sale changes only the 5-year price.
+Promotional 5-year pricing changes only the 5-year tier.
 Standard and auto-renewal pricing apply to shorter terms.
+The $11/year rate typically reappears during Memorial Day, July 4th, Labor Day, and Black Friday sales.

 TermStandard PriceSale / Promo PricePer Year